tarantool/doc/doc/book/box/data_model.rst

 An **index** is a group of key values and pointers.

-As with spaces, you should specify the index **name**, and let Tarantool come up with a unique **numeric identifier** ("index id").
+As with spaces, you should specify the index **name** and let Tarantool come up with a unique **numeric identifier** ("index id").

 An index always has a **type**.
 The default index type is :ref:`TREE <indexes-tree>`.
-TREE indexes are provided by all Tarantool engines, can index unique and non-unique values, support partial key searches, comparisons and ordered results.
+TREE indexes are provided by all Tarantool engines, can index unique and non-unique values, support partial key searches, comparisons, and ordered results.
-Additionally, memtx engine supports :ref:`HASH <indexes-hash>`, :ref:`RTREE <indexes-rtree>` and :ref:`BITSET <indexes-bitset>` indexes.
+Additionally, the memtx engine supports :ref:`HASH <indexes-hash>`, :ref:`RTREE <indexes-rtree>` and :ref:`BITSET <indexes-bitset>` indexes.

 An index may be **multi-part**, that is, you can declare that an index key value